CONGRESS

-As an integral part of the EADV Congress 2024, the exhibition area will take place in Hall 1, level 0 of the RAI Amsterdam, for a total surface of 15’000 m².
+As an integral part of the EADV Congress 2025, the exhibition area will take place in Pavilion 7.2.2, level 2, for a total surface of 15’255 m² and will serve as a central forum for industry to network and conduct exchange with the Healthcare Professionals.

 Exhibition hours